When You Need A Divorce, According to Couple’s Therapists

-As any therapist will tell you, it’s not their place to advise you whether or not to get divorced; they’re there to help you arrive at your own conclusions and provide free Kleenex and abundant pillows.
-Still, they’ve stood on the platform and watched many a train go off the rails, so they’re adept at spotting it by now.
+As any couple’s therapist will tell you, it’s not their place to advise you whether or not to get divorced; they’re there to help you arrive at their patient’s own conclusions.
+Still, they’ve stood on the platform and watched many a train go off the rails, which means they’re adept at spotting it.
 You won’t find many black and white issues in therapeutic settings, but a handful of therapists outlined the themes that most frequently end with a Google search for a divorce attorney.

 One Partner Feels Forced into an Impasse

 “In therapy sessions, I’m thinking in the back of my mind that may not be workable is when there are impasse issues,” says Catherine Q. Nelson, a clinical social worker with the Raleigh, N.C.-based Aspire Counseling Group.
 For example, when one person wants to buy a house, the other wants to rent and neither wants to compromise — that’s an impasse.
 “Forcing the other into a situation where negotiation or compromise doesn’t work,” Nelson says.
 “Another would be having an open marriage.
 That’s not something where there’s a lot of middle ground.”
 But even with an apparent impasse on your hands, Nelson recommends seeking the opinions of other therapists.
 “I don’t believe I’m the end-all be-all.
 Someone else’s approach may be more effective,” she says.

 Sex Has Left the Marriage and No One Wants to Change or Accept It